madebykind/madebykind-v3/content/blog/branding-sustainability-without-the-greenwash.md

 By discovery, we mean taking time to understand who needs to trust you, what they already know, and what they are uncertain or sceptical about.
 It is the stage where assumptions get surfaced and checked, rather than assumed in messaging.

-This matters more in biodiversity work because the trust is varied depending on the audience.
+This matters more in sustainability work because the trust is varied depending on the audience.
 A local community, a funder, and a policy maker will all approach the same organisation with very different viewpoints and different levels of understanding.
 Without exploring those differences, brands often default to careful but broad language that tries to reassure everyone and ends up saying very little.

 From what we have seen, this is the moment where greenwashing is either avoided altogether or accidentally built in.